coala/coala/docs/Getting_Involved/README.rst

    Please get in contact with us so we can coordinate coding together.

-Please take a look at the other files in this directory for getting started with specific parts of coala.
+Please take a look at the other files in this directory for getting started with specific parts of *coala*.

 We appreciate any help.
 (Partially with words, partially with chocolate if you live near hamburg.)